 Points to Remember

-- Containers generally isolate an application from rest of the environment by creating a unique virtual space known as a sandbox.
+- Containers generally isolate an application from the rest of the environment by creating a unique virtual space known as a sandbox.
 This way developers can build and test customised containers with different versions of programming language, software libraries and runtimes.

 Docker is a prominent tool that enables developers to easily create, deploy, and run applications by using containers.